Is high intensity exercise really the best way to lose weight? Here’s why HIIT doesn’t work for women over forty.

 It keeps stress hormone levels low, so that your body is kept in a state where it’s easier to lose weight.
 It increases your muscle mass too, which means you’ll feel firm and toned, as well as increasing your metabolism!

-Additionally, this exercise style helps to increase your bone density, which helps to combat osteoporosis.
+And, this exercise style helps to increase your bone density, which helps to combat osteoporosis.
 Doing this 3-4 times per week consistently is the key to seeing amazing results in the mirror for women in their 40s and 50s!

 We do this for clients inside our Fit Over 40 program and they typically lose 1-2 stone every 12 weeks!